Geometric origin of supercurrents in Berry phase: Formula for computing currents from wavefunctions with correlation and particle number variation: III. Berry-phase formulation of current for superconductor

 A recent experimental breakthrough involves the light-induced IS breaking in superconductors \cite{1a,2a}.
 With Terahertz (THz) pulses, we induce supercurrents that dynamically distribute Cooper pairs with finite center-of-mass momenta, persisting significantly beyond the pulse duration \cite{3a,4a}.
 These findings offer compelling insights into exploring band structures and $J_{corr}$ under nonlinear driven conditions in various superconductors \cite{5a,6a,7a}.

-$J_{corr}$ should not be confused with supercurrent $j_s$ in London equations, which is linear with \textbf{A} \cite{5}.
-First, $J_{corr}$ in Fig.~\ref{f2}a distributes on the top of the disk, while $j_s$ is circulating around the rim, generating a cancelling magnetic field inside (Meisner effect).
-Second, $J_{corr}$ is driven by correlation change, while $j_s$ is accelerated by induced field $E=-{\partial}_tB$.
-Third, in the top region for $J_{corr}$, there is no electric field nor acceleration of momentum, thus $\bar{v}={\langle}p{\rangle}/m=0$, while in the rim region for $j_s$, ${\langle}p{\rangle}/m{\neq}0$.
-Fourth, $J_{corr}$ disappears when then driving is gone $\dot{\textbf{B}}(t)=0$, while $j_s$ arises from $J_{band}$ and should persist (comparison in Fig.~\ref{f2}b).
-On the other hand, if IS is preserved or correlations $u_k$, $v_k$ are real, $J_{corr}=0$, and only $J_{band}$ remains.
-The current returns to the conventional expressions based on momentum \cite{2,13}.
+The $J_{corr}$ should not be confused with the supercurrent $j_s$ in London equations.\cite{5} First, $J_{corr}$ in Fig.~\ref{f2}a distributes near the top of the disk, while $j_s$ circulates around the rim and generates a compensating magnetic field inside SC (i.e., Meisner effect).
+Second, $J_{corr}$ is driven by correlation change, while $j_s$ is accelerated by induced field $\boldsymbol{E}=-{\partial}_t\boldsymbol{B}$.
+Third, $J_{corr}$ vanishes once the driving ceases, i.e., when $\dot{\boldsymbol{B}}(t)=0$, whereas $j_s$ arising from $J_{band}$ should persist (see the comparison in Fig.~\ref{f2}b).
+On the other hand, if IS is preserved or if the correlations $u_k$, $v_k$ are real, $J_{corr}=0$, and only $J_{band}$ remains.
+In this limit, the current reduces to the conventional momentum-based expressions \cite{2,13}.

-\textit{Discussion}.
-The phase-based formulation provides a “global” formula for currents, other than a velocity operator tied to local $k$ \cite{11,12,13}.
-Its global feature invites correlation (Eq.~(\ref{eq17})), as well as respects U(1) gauge symmetry, ensuring crossover from a gauge variant BCS state to a gauge-invariant current \cite{57}, without invoking random phases \cite{16}.
-The phase-based current is independent of probability conservation, which is non-essential for transports since currents remain meaningful when the source or sink are present.
-Equation.~(\ref{eq1}), derived from probability conservation, is unlikely to be fundamental.

-This method reveals SC’s dependence on Berry phase and more generally on geometric aspects of quantum \cite{22,24,58,59,60,61,62,63}.
-It is applicable broader SCs \cite{47,48,49,64,65,66,67} or other correlated states \cite{68,69,70}.
-It bridges currents in the two conducting extremes.
-Compared with insulators, Eq.~(\ref{eq2}) could be viewed as $J_{band}=0$, since singularity is absent for fully filled bands.
-Here, the correlation effect acts like the single-band distortion.